Skip to main content

 If you use Xerg Pro or Enterprise, you can:

-• push audit summaries into a hosted workspace with authentication and push
+• connect and push audit summaries into a hosted workspace with authentication and push

 • use Ask Xerg in the dashboard after your workspace has hosted data